FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 ## Detection of *Prochlorococcus* proteins across O~2~ and light niches in the ocean {.unnumbered}

-Proteins from 13 annotated strains of *P. marinus* were detected across depths and oxygen concentrations in the ocean proteins data set analyzed.
-We focused our analysis here on core photosynthetic protein complexes, for clades HL, LLI, LLII/III and LLIV (Fig \@ref(fig:CladeProchloroPhotosynthDepthO2)) as a function of depth (a proxy for light intensity) and measured [O~2~].
+Proteins from 13 annotated strains of *P. marinus* were detected across depths and oxygen concentrations in the OPP data set analyzed.
+We focused our analysis here on core photosynthetic protein complexes, for clades HLI, LLI, LLII/III and LLIV (Fig \@ref(fig:CladeProchloroPhotosynthDepthO2)) as a function of depth (a proxy for light intensity) and measured [O~2~].
 Photosynthetic complexes from HLI (including strain MED4) were detected throughout the water column, predominantly at high [O~2~].
 The absence of proteins annotated